mharriger/ESP8266DuskToDawn/readme.md

 ## Configuration

 - Compiling with -DENABLE_BUTTON_OVERRIDE will allow a momentary pushbutton on GPIO 0 to toggle the light on or off, overriding the schedule.
-- Edit main.cpp to set location, time zone, wifi credentials.
+- Edit src/config.h to set location, time zone, wifi credentials.

 ## License